Best Hibernate Mapping Tools to Buy in December 2025

 Mapping Pen Set, 2965

-- SIX HIGH-QUALITY, HAND-CRAFTED PEN POINTS INCLUDED.
+- SIX PREMIUM, HAND-CRAFTED PEN POINTS FOR VERSATILE USE.

 To map a PostgreSQL text[] array with Hibernate, you can use the @ElementCollection annotation in your entity class along with specifying the @CollectionTable and @Column annotations to map the array to the corresponding database table and column.
 Make sure to also specify the type of the array elements using the @Type annotation.
 Additionally, you may need to implement a custom user type to handle the conversion between the PostgreSQL array and Java array in Hibernate.